Green Hackworth: World War Two

-On Sunday Dec.
-7 Hackworth was in conclave with Secretary of State Hull at the state department prior to the scheduled meeting with Japanese ambassadors Kichisaburo Nomura and Saburo Kurusu when President Roosevelt called at 1:30PM and informed Hull of the attack by Japan on Pearl Harbor.
-Hull consulted with Hackworth and Josheph Ballentine, a state department expert on the Far East, on whether or not to see the waiting Japanese diplomats.
-After seeing and then dismissing the diplomats, Hull met with President Roosevelt and then later again with Hackworth where the two discussed drafting a proclamation of war between Japan and the United States.
-As the war progressed, Hackworth advised Secretary Hull, President Roosevelt, Judge Samuel Rosenman, and numerous agencies within the government.
-His role was to consider past legal developments in the laws of war, the laws of neutrality, laws of belligerency and the effect of these laws on the U.S. and other countries.
-In 1943, Hackworth served as an adviser to Secretary of State Hull at the Moscow Conference and in 1945 he served as Adviser to Secretary of State Edward Stettinius at the Conference of American States on Problems of War and Peace held in Mexico City.
+On Sunday 7 December 1941, Hackworth was in conclave with Secretary of State Hull at the State Department prior to a scheduled meeting with Japanese ambassadors Kichisaburo Nomura and Saburo Kurusu, when at 1:30pm President Roosevelt called to inform Hull of the attack by Japan on Pearl Harbor.
+Hull consulted with Hackworth and Joseph Ballentine, a State Department expert on the Far East, on whether or not to see the waiting Japanese diplomats.
+After seeing and then dismissing the diplomats, Hull met with President Roosevelt and then later again with Hackworth where the two discussed the drafting of a proclamation of war between Japan and the United States.
+As World War II progressed, Hackworth advised Secretary Hull, President Roosevelt, Special (now White House) Counsel Samuel Rosenman, and numerous agencies within the government.
+His role was to consider legal developments in the laws of war, laws of neutrality, laws of belligerency, and the effects of these laws upon the U.S. and other countries.
+In 1943, Hackworth served as an adviser to Secretary Hull at the Moscow Conference.
+In 1945 he served as Adviser to Secretary of State Edward Stettinius at the Conference of American States on Problems of War and Peace, held in Mexico City.

 Post War Planning

-In Feb. of 1942, Secretary of State Cordell Hull organized the Advisory Committee on Postwar Foreign Policy which was followed by the Special Subcommittee on International Organization of which Hackworth was an integral part.
-The subcommittee prepared draft proposals that clarified the U.S. State Dept.'s vague views on a postwar organization.
-In over 40 meetings in 1943, the Special Subcommittee on International Organization made intensive studies of key issues upon which any plans for a future world organization would have to depend.
-In March 1943, Hull formed the Political Agenda Group which was composed of Hackworth, Edward R. Stettinius and other members of Hull's inner circle.
-This organization championed a global organization as opposed to Undersecretary of State Sumner Welles' vision of a regional post war system.
-In December 1943, this group prepared and delivered to President Roosevelt a detailed post war plan that became the founding framework of the United Nations.
-After President Roosevelt approved outline of the plan, Hull created The Policy Committee and the Post War Programs Committee, composed of Hackworth and other close advisers from the previously established Informal Agenda Group, to implement the vision of a United Nations.
+In February 1942, US Secretary of State Cordell Hull organized the Advisory Committee on Postwar Foreign Policy which was followed by the Special Subcommittee on International Organization of which Hackworth was an integral part.
+The subcommittee prepared draft proposals that helped clarify the State Department's vague views on a postwar organization.
+In over 40 meetings in 1943, the Special Subcommittee on International Organization made intensive studies of key issues upon which any plans for a future world organization would pivot.
+In March 1943, Hull formed the Informal Political Agenda Group which was composed of Hackworth, Edward R. Stettinius, and other members of Hull's inner circle.
+This group championed a global organization, as opposed to Undersecretary of State Sumner Welles' vision of a regional post war system.
+In December 1943, the group prepared and delivered to President Roosevelt a detailed post-war plan that became the founding framework of the United Nations.
+After President Roosevelt approved an outline of the plan, Hull created The Policy Committee and the Post War Programs Committee, composed of Hackworth and other close advisers from the previously established Informal Political Agenda Group, to implement the vision of a United Nations.